SuperWBY/3801-Project-MLT/README.md

    can add tags, move, rotate and zoom in or out on model.
 Also, Model positions and tag content can be synchronized between two devices

+## Open Source Used

+The framework comes from [ARCampus](https://github.com/ElisaKazan/ARCampus/tree/master) written by [@Elisa Kazan](https://twitter.com/ElisaKazan), it contains basic AR function, what we changed are following functions:

+* AppDelegate.swift: We delete the irrelevant part and only keep useful part
+* ViewController.swift: We delete the irrelevant part, and add our own function: WebSocketManager, add gestures to respond user's operation, connect other files to ensure functionality
+* Chat.swift: This file implements functions on communication between users.
+* ViewController+Delegate.swift: We delete the irrelevant part and only keep useful part

 ## Screenshots about the application

 <center>